 The Book of Nehemiah gives us a picture of what’s happening in the church.
 Nehemiah (his name means “Jehovah is our comforter”) is a type of the Holy Spirit.
 God sends him to rebuild and strengthen Jerusalem.
 Under the guise of helping Nehemiah, enemies of Israel attempt to subvert the restoration.
 Incredibly, the priest gives one such adversary, Tobiah, a room within the Temple.
 So it is with so-called Christian psychology today.

 How serious is this psychologizing of the church?
 Although devastating even now, Scripture tells us it will far exceed what we can imagine.
 The Apostle Paul is emphatic in his warning (2 Timothy 3:1-5) that “in the last days” man’s condition will be “perilous.”
 That warning begins with a characteristic that is the cornerstone of humanistic psychology and which Paul indicates (verses 2-5) is the source of a host of evils: self-love.
 Next month, we will consider the prophetic aspects of psychology and Christian psychology as they contribute to the formation of the apostate church and the religion of the Antichrist. tbc

-[Note: Parts of this article were taken from a DVD titled Psychology and the Church: Critical Questions...Crucial Answers.
-You can watch the presentation on this DVD through that link.]
+[Note: Parts of this article were taken from a DVD titled Psychology and the Church: Critical Questions...Crucial Answers.]

 WHAT IS SALVATION?